ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 message appears.

-If you stopped the tune  and dis-armed while still in AUTOTUNE, and an axis tune has completed, you will get a message showing that the new gains have been saved for that axis.
+If you stopped the tune and dis-armed while still in AUTOTUNE, and an axis tune has been completed, you will get a message showing that the new gains have been saved for that axis.
 If there is not a message to this effect, but think you finished at least one axis, then you probably dis-armed while not in AUTOTUNE mode, and did not actually save them.
 ::

  09:19:48	AutoTune: Saved gains for Pitch

-.. tip:: If you do happen to accidentally discard a sessions AUTOTUNE values by disarming when not in AUTOTUNE, you can examine the dataflash log for the GCS messages it sent during tune and manually set them on the bench.
+.. tip:: If you do happen to accidentally discard a session's AUTOTUNE values by disarming when not in AUTOTUNE, you can examine the dataflash log for the GCS messages it sent during the tune and manually set them on the bench.

 -----